liebig/cron/README.md

 ### Get the Monolog logger

 To recieve the set logger object use the static **getLogger** method.
+If no logger object is set, null will be returned.

 ```
 public static function getLogger() {